Student/Teacher Ratio – 22 to 1

 Language Arts & Reading: The students are challenged through thought-provoking literature, spelling, grammar, vocabulary and writing activities, using a wide variety of curricula.

 Mathematics: Through the Houghton-Mifflin-Harcourt curriculum, the students continue to improve their skills in multiplication, long division, decimals, fractions, and geometry.
 The curriculum includes online access.
+A variety of math games are used in class

-Science: Using the study of the earth, physical and life science, students learn to appreciate the world that God has created for them.
+Science: Using the study of the earth, matter, energy, physical and life science, students learn to appreciate the world that God has created for them.
 Students learn through a variety of learning opportunities including experiments, cross-curricular activities and other observation skills.
 The curriculum includes online access.

 Social Studies: Because we are all God’s children, special attention is placed on studying diverse cultures as well as government and U.S. Geography.
 American history is studied from the beginning of this country through the Civil War.
 The classroom text is Studies Weekly.